-The most common way, and by far the best way, of getting approved for a first credit card is by being added as an authorized user to your parent’s, spouse’s, or friend’s credit card.
-This is called piggybacking.
+Remember getting piggyback rides (aka hitchhiking) on your older brothers back?
+The most common way, and by far the best, of getting approved for your first credit card is by being added as an authorized user on someone’s credit card.
+It can be your parent’s, spouse’s, or friend’s card.

 It works as follows:

-Once you’re added as an AU (authorized user) on someone else’s account, the credit card company will report the credit card on your report to the 3 credit bureau with all the credit history.
-So let’s say you’re added as an AU to a credit card account that was opened 10 years ago, suddenly your credit report will show that you have already built credit for 10 years!
-Now this may sound funny, but it’s just a fact!
+Once you’re added as an AU (authorized user) on someone else’s account, the credit card company will report the credit card on your report to the 3 credit bureaus, with all the credit history.
+So let’s say you’re added as an AU to a credit card account that was opened 10 years ago.
+Your credit report will suddenly show that you have already built credit for 10 years!
+This may seem funny, but it’s a fact!

 Not every bank will report an AU to the credit bureau, and not all report the complete history (back dates).